Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: Counterparty Credit Limits

-Several major multi-institution electronic trading platforms in the FX spot market already offer institutions the ability to implement CCLs.
-On these platforms, each institution $\theta_i$ privately declares to the exchange their CCL $c_{(i,j)}$ for each other institution $\theta_j$.
-Trade occurs via a mechanism similar to a standard limit order book (LOB), except that institutions are only able to conduct transactions that do not violate their bilateral CCLs.
-More precisely, when an institution $\theta_i$ submits a buy (respectively, sell) market order, the order matches to the highest-priority sell (respectively, buy) limit order that is owned by an institution $\theta_j$ such that neither $c_{(i,j)}$ nor $c_{(j,i)}$ are violated by conducting the given trade.
-We call this market organization a \emph{quasi-centralized LOB} (QCLOB) because different institutions have access to different subsets of the same centralized liquidity pool.
+Several major multi-institution electronic trading platforms in the FX spot market offer institutions the ability to implement CCLs.
+On these platforms, each institution $\theta_i$ privately declares (to the exchange) their CCL $c_{(i,j)}$ for each other institution $\theta_j$.
+Trades occur via a mechanism that is similar to a standard limit order book (LOB), except that institutions can only conduct transactions that do not violate their bilateral CCLs.
+More precisely, when an institution $\theta_i$ submits a buy (respectively, sell) market order, the order matches to the highest-priority sell (respectively, buy) limit order that is owned by an institution $\theta_j$ such that neither $c_{(i,j)}$ nor $c_{(j,i)}$ is exceeded by conducting the given trade.
+We call this market organization a \emph{quasi-centralized LOB} (QCLOB) because different institutions have access to different subsets of the same (otherwise centralized) LOB.
 For a detailed introduction to QCLOBs, see \citet{Gould:2016quasi}.

-Institutions trading on a QCLOB platform cannot in general see the state of the global LOB.
-Instead, each institution sees only the active orders that correspond to trading opportunities that it can access (i.e., do not violate any of its bilateral CCLs) at time $t$.\footnote{Some QCLOB platforms (such as Reuters and EBS) offer institutions the ability to access an additional data feed that provides snapshots of the global LOB at regular time intervals in exchange for a fee.} More precisely, for each $j\neq i$, the volume of each separate limit order placed by $\theta_j$ that is visible to $\theta_i$ is reduced (if necessary) so that its size does not exceed the bilateral CCL between $\theta_i$ and $\theta_j$.
-Each institution therefore views a filtered set of all limit orders on the platform, according to its CCLs.
+Institutions that trade on a QCLOB platform cannot, in general,\footnote{The Reuters and Electronic Broking Services (EBS) platforms offer institutions an additional data feed that, in exchange for a fee, provides snapshots of the global LOB at regular time intervals.} see the state of the global LOB (i.e., the set of all orders that are owned by all market participants on the platform).
+Instead, each institution sees only the subset of orders that correspond to its own trading opportunities (i.e., that would not violate any of its bilateral CCLs upon execution of a trade) at time $t$.
+More precisely, for each $j\neq i$, the volume of each separate limit order placed by $\theta_j$ that is visible to $\theta_i$ is reduced (if necessary) so that its size does not exceed the bilateral CCL between $\theta_i$ and $\theta_j$.
+Each institution therefore views a filtered set of all limit orders on the platform.